Koobadee/accountingproject/README.md

 # Accounting Project

 Unadjusted Trial Balance - https://rpubs.com/kubackidave/1301450

-This is an accounting project I am doing of a fictional food manufacturing company.

-I am building this project to not only showcase and practice my accounting knowledge, but also to have some fun with programming while building this.
-I hope you enjoy.

-Within this project, I will be building code which will randomly generate datasets that I will code and enter into a general ledger and build financial statements with.
+This project simulates the accounting processes of a fictional food manufacturing company.
+I’m building it to practice and showcase my accounting skills while experimenting with programming.
+The code generates random transaction datasets, which I code into a general ledger and use to create financial statements.

-This is an ongoing project where I will build more fictional scenarios to help practice my accounting knowledge.

-Feel free to share as I believe this exercise could help others learning about accounting as well.
+As an ongoing project, I’ll continue adding new scenarios to deepen my accounting knowledge.
+Feel free to explore or share, as this could be a useful exercise for others learning accounting.